1957 Formula One season

-Juan Manuel Fangio driving for Maserati won his fifth and final Drivers' Championship.
+Juan Manuel Fangio driving for Maserati won his fifth and final Drivers' Championship and his last of four consecutive.

 Stirling Moss finished runner-up in the World Championship of Drivers.

 Luigi Musso finished third in the World Championship of Drivers.

 The 1957 Formula One season was the 11th season of FIA Formula One motor racing.
 It featured the 8th World Championship of Drivers which was contested over eight races between 13 January and 8 September 1957.
 The season also included nine non-championship races for Formula One cars.